 700. Reporting Complaints, Deviations, Noncompliance, or Problems

-Situations may occur during implementation of a research study, after a participant withdraws or completes her/his participation, or after study completion that warrant assessment by the Research Integrity Office (RIO) and possibly, review by the IRB.
+Situations may occur during implementation of a research study, after a participant withdraws or completes her/his participation, or after study completion that warrant assessment by Research Integrity (RI) and possibly, review by the IRB.
 These include complaints from participants or others, unapproved changes in the conduct of a research study, serious events or problems experienced by research participants, new information that suggests research risks or benefits have changed, breaches of participant privacy or data confidentiality, and sponsor or other external reports that suggest a problem may exist.

-Anyone (i.e., participants, members of the community, principal investigators, research staff, employees, or IRB members) may report complaints, potential noncompliance, or concerns related to a research project by contacting the RIO or a specific RIO staff member either by phone or email; or electronically, by using the Contact the Research Integrity Office form available from the Contact Us page of the RIO website.
-Callers may remain anonymous and the form may be submitted anonymously (e.g., by sending a printed paper copy of the completed form to the RIO) or by omitting contact information from the online reporting form.
+Anyone (i.e., participants, members of the community, principal investigators, research staff, employees, or IRB members) may report complaints, potential noncompliance, or concerns related to a research project by contacting RI or a specific RI staff member either by phone or email; or electronically, by using the Contact Research Integrity form available from the Contact Us page of the RI website.
+Callers may remain anonymous and the form may be submitted anonymously (e.g., by sending a printed paper copy of the completed form to the RI) or by omitting contact information from the online reporting form.

-For exempt research, researchers or others who know of a complaint or problem are advised to contact the RIO to discuss problems that may have occurred.
+For exempt research, researchers or others who know of a complaint or problem are advised to contact the RI to discuss problems that may have occurred.

 Reporting requirements extend to new information that becomes known about studies that are closed, expired or terminated when that information involves new risks to former participants.
 The IRB will determine if participants must be informed of the findings and may decide that other steps are warranted to protect participants or others.

-Regardless of source (see below) all complaints, potential noncompliance, and problems are assessed by the University's Research Integrity Office (RIO) Quality Improvement Officer (QI Officer), RIO Director, or IRB Chair or designee in a consistent, prompt, and professional manner as described in IRB policy for assessment of complaints and problems.
+Regardless of source (see below) all complaints, potential noncompliance, and problems are assessed by the University's Research Integrity Office (RI) Quality Improvement Officer (QI Officer), RI Director, or IRB Chair or designee in a consistent, prompt, and professional manner as described in IRB policy for assessment of complaints and problems.

 Sources of Complaints, Potential Noncompliance, or Problems